PaulApivat/paulapivat/content/authors/admin/_index.md

 I use writing, data and code to unpack decentralized organizations (DAO), applications and protocols on web3.

-Currently, my time is spent working at [Bankless DAO](https://www.bankless.community/) and other projects involving data on Ethereum.
+Current: community member at [Bankless DAO](https://www.bankless.community/), other projects involving data on Ethereum.

 I enjoy [visualizing data](https://paulapivat.com/#gallery).